amirongit/notecode/theLastAlgorithmCourseYouWillNeed.md

     return max(get_height(root.left, current), get_height(root.right, current))
 ```
 ## Heap
-- abstraction of an array representing tree like structure
+- representing a tree like structure by abstracting a weakly sorted array
 ### Heapify
-- to swap a heap element with other elements to make the tree conditions true
+- swapping a heap element with other elements to make the tree conditions true
 - `O(log(N))`
 ### Min heap
 - every parent is less than or equal to its childrend